ilaydadastan/ilaydadastan/README.md

 # Hi!
 I'm Ilayda Dastan

 I'm working as a software engineer in Estonia.
 I'm passionate about software development, specializing in Java, Spring Boot, AWS and React technologies.
 In my career, I have worked as both a product manager and a software engineer.
 This two-way experience helped me gain a more comprehensive perspective on the overall vision of the product while contributing to projects.
 I focus on creating solutions by adding value to projects with both my technical perspective and strategic product development skills.
 Here I share my own projects and the knowledge I have gained, and convey my experiences.
-Please do not hesitate to contact us and keep following!
+Please do not hesitate to contact me and keep following!

 <h3 align="center">Connect with me:</h3>